 Given these national trends, UB is committed to continuing to work to ensure the excellence of our PhD recruitment, programs, culture and outcomes.
 UB’s goal is to significantly increase completion rates in our PhD programs and decrease time to degree, while significantly increasing the recruitment and retention of underrepresented minority PhD students.

-This summer, UB’s deans unanimously decided to establish a floor of $20,000 for academic-year stipends for all full-time, funded PhD students on 10-month academic TA/RA/GA appointments, starting in fall 2019.
+In summer 2019, UB’s deans unanimously decided to establish a floor of $20,000 for academic-year stipends for all full-time, funded PhD students on 10-month academic TA/RA/GA appointments, starting in fall 2019.
 With this new floor, UB’s stipend levels are now among the top five of public Association of American Universities (AAU) institutions.

 UB’s PhD Excellence Initiative will ensure that our academic programs are among the very best.
 As a major research institution and a member of the AAU, UB is leading the discussion about the future of the PhD and we are committed to ensuring that our PhD programs remain among the strongest in the world, and that our students graduate prepared to be successful.

 At UB, we have long been committed to designing and continuously improving degree programs at all levels to ensure that they are meeting students’ needs and preparing them for future success.
 Examples of recent and ongoing university-wide activities to enhance PhD programs: